Children’s health

 A circumcision (ympärileikkaus) is always an irrevocable operation.
 If it is performed for a non-medical reason, a boy’s bodily integrity is violated.
 A circumcision may only be performed by a qualified doctor.
 A written consent from the boy’s guardians is required for the circumcision.
 If the child has two guardians, both of them must consent to the operation, or otherwise, it must not be performed.
 The boy has the right to refuse the operation.

 A circumcision must not be performed without pain relief provided by a doctor, and it must be performed under sterile conditions.
-A non-medical circumcision is not covered by publicly funded health care, so it cannot be performed at a public health centre, and it must be paid by the party who is having it performed.
+A non-medical circumcision is not covered by publicly funded health care, so it cannot be performed at a public health centre, and it must be paid for by the party who is having it performed.

 Female genital mutilation